lsst-sqre/sqr-011/index.rst

 documenting designs, manuals).

-In this document we outline SQuaRE's communication support services and speculate now they could be used to support a project-wide communication strategy.
+In this document we outline SQuaRE's communication support services and explain now they could be used to support a project-wide communication strategy.
 Note, however, that while we have chosen some of these platforms for their ability to support a wider outreach into the project and the community, they can all be restricted to their